🏆 Best of Austin 2026: Veracruz All Natural wins Best Taco. Finalists: Cuantos Tacos, De Nada Cantina, Eldorado Cafe. Our guide → · All 246 →

 Concessions Are Back

-Many complexes offering 1-2 months free, waived admin fees, reduced deposits.
+Many complexes are offering 1–2 months free, waived admin fees, and reduced deposits.
 New luxury buildings hit hardest — ask for deals.
-Best negotiating window: winter months (Oct-Feb) when demand is lowest.
+Best negotiating window is winter (Oct–Feb) when demand is lowest.
 Always ask — the worst they say is no.

 Best Time to Move

-January-February for best deals (lowest demand).
-Avoid August-September (UT move-in, biggest demand spike).
-May-June is moderate.
-Month-to-month costs $100-200 more but gives flexibility.
-13-month leases sometimes get better rates than 12.
+January–February for the best deals (lowest demand).
+Avoid August–September (UT move-in, the biggest demand spike).
+May–June is moderate.
+Month-to-month costs $100–200 more but gives flexibility.
+13-month leases sometimes beat 12.

 Downtown

-1BR: $1,600-2,500.
 Walk to everything.
-Rainey Street bars, 2nd Street District, Lady Bird Lake.
-Tons of new high-rises.
-Concessions common.
+Rainey Street bars, the 2nd Street District, Lady Bird Lake.
+Tons of new high-rises means concessions are common.
 No car needed if you work downtown.
 Best for young professionals.

 East Austin

-1BR: $1,300-1,900.
-Best food/bar scene.
-Older apartments and new construction.
-More character than downtown.
-Some areas still affordable.
-The "cool" place to live.
-Watch for noise if near 6th Street.
+The best food and bar scene in the city.
+A mix of older apartments and new construction with more character than downtown.
+Some pockets are still affordable.
+The “cool” place to live — watch for noise near 6th Street.

 South Lamar / Zilker

-1BR: $1,400-2,000.
-Near Barton Springs, Zilker Park, South Lamar restaurants.
+Near Barton Springs, Zilker Park, and the South Lamar restaurant row.
 The sweet spot of Austin living — close to nature and nightlife.
-Older complexes offer better deals than new builds.
+Older complexes offer better deals than the new builds.

 North Loop / Hyde Park

-1BR: $1,100-1,600.
-Austin's most charming neighborhood.
-Tree-lined streets, local shops, Epoch Coffee, Quack's Bakery.
+Austin's most charming neighborhood: tree-lined streets, local shops, Epoch Coffee, Quack's Bakery.
 Close to UT.
-Older apartments with character.
-Lower rents than downtown or SoCo.
+Older apartments with character and lower rents than downtown or SoCo.

 The Domain